-- effectively communicate in both oral and written format.
+- effectively communicate in both oral and written formats.

 - demonstrate a knowledge of the interactions and relationships of law enforcement, courts, and corrections on the local, state, and federal levels.

-- identify career opportunities in the criminal justice system at the local, state, special districts, and federal level.
+- identify career opportunities in the criminal justice system at the local, state, and federal levels.

 - analyze crime causation, recognize the elements within criminal statutes, and be familiar with criminal procedures utilized to enforce those statutes.

 - evaluate the complex legal aspects of criminal investigations, procedures, constitutional law, and case law.